Mrs. America (contest): Events

 2004: Traci Clemens, Mrs. Rhode Island, competed while six months pregnant with twins.
 She was the first visibly pregnant woman to compete in the nationally televised event.
-Traci Clemens is also the first African American contestant to win her state title.
-Traci has made double pageant history.
+Traci Clemens is also the first African American contestant to win the Mrs. Rhode Island title.

 Titleholders

 Titleholders are designated by year of title/reign; competitions are held the preceding fall.

 Crossovers

 Some contestants in the Mrs. America pageant have previously held state pageant titles in the Miss USA, Miss America, Mrs. United States, and Miss Teen USA pageants.
 They include: